neok/oioi-documentation/docs/calls/station_post.rst

     id
-        An identifier that uniquely identifies the station in your system (string). name
+        An identifier that uniquely identifies the station in your system (string).

+        If you are a CPO, this identifier is created by you and must be globally unique. name
         The name is shown to the EV driver (string). description (optional)